 Simple Thanksgiving Menu

-If you are planning to cook a simple Thanksgiving meal, here’s what I’m making.
+If you are planning to cook a simple Thanksgiving meal, here’s what I would make.
 I am from the school of Sandra Lee and her method of semi-homemade.
-I often fake my way through cooking a small Thanksgiving dinner with help from pre-made side dishes like mashed potatoes, gravy and desserts.
+I often fake my way through cooking a small Thanksgiving dinner with help from pre-made side dishes like mashed potatoes, gravy, and desserts.

 - Stuffing – My go-to easy stuffing recipe is Rachel Ray’s Apple and Onion Stuffin’.
 It’s a 5-star rated recipe with ingredients you can purchase anywhere and best of all, you can make it the day before.
 Rachel Ray’s “muffin” method is really cute but totally not necessary.
 I’ve made it both ways.